pombredanne/centidb/docs/concepts.rst

 ++++++++++++++++

-The power and generality of using a variable length tuple as the storage engine key should now be obvious, and is the primary motivation behind Acid.
-Unlike our example tuples above, key tuples may also contain any combination of ``datetime`` instances, UUIDs, bytestrings and Unicode strings, ``True``, ``False``, and ``None``.
-When written to the storage engine, a special key encoding ensures the tuples will maintain an intuitive and predictable order, allowing.
+The power and generality of using a variable length tuple as the storage engine key should now be obvious, it is the primary motivation behind Acid.
+Unlike our example tuples above, key tuples may contain any combination of ``datetime`` instances, UUIDs, bytestrings and Unicode strings, ``True``, ``False``, and ``None``.
+When written to the storage engine, a special key encoding ensures the tuples will maintain an intuitive and predictable order.

-Acid's secondary index support reuses the same tuple encoding.
+Acid's secondary index support reuses this tuple.
 An index entry need not be a plain integer, but any variable-length tuple containing arbitrary combinations of the above types.
 There is no requirement that a secondary index contain exactly one tuple for each record: it may contain zero (*conditional index*) or multiple (*compound index*), whatever a collection's index function produces.

 .. raw:: html